rachelspencer/rachelspencer/README.md

 ⚡ Fun fact: I have three brothers, a mentor named Michael and a cat named Misty.

 💍 Engaged to a Southern gentleman.

+⭐ Whats the latest?
+I applied for the Pinterest SWE Apprenticeship 🤞

 </div>